joinmarket-webui/jamdocs/docs/contribute.md

 ## Understand the Philosophy

-Before you really get going you should understand the philosophy behind
+Before you really get going you should understand the philosophy behind Jam and the foundations it is built upon.

 [:octicons-arrow-right-24: Motivation][motivation]